curve.tangentAt(ratio [, opt])

-Return a line tangent to the path at point that lies
+Return a line that is tangent to the curve at a point that lies

-ratio (normalized length) away from the beginning of the path.
+ratio (normalized length) away from the beginning of the curve.

 The function expects